flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - And Dan will be hosting the next one! \o/
     - OC meetings since last time
     - Review other MRs
+    - New LTS release for Hypha and overall maintenance

 ## 2025-06-17